 Answer: B

-5. When encountering this situation in a residential area, the driver should follow them closely.
+7. When encountering this situation in a residential area the driver should sound the horn continuously.

 A. Right